sriram-koushik/project-euler/README.md

 Tests:
 1).
 Unit tests
 2).
-SonarQube static analyzer defects
+SonarQube static analyzer tests

 Test automation:
 The tests are currently run automatically everytime a commit is made.
 This is possible via JUnit, TravisCI and gradle scripts.